Cat Only Licks Gravy Off Wet Food And Won’t Eat The Meat. What Should I Do?

 Gastrointestinal issues could be a significant factor influencing your cat’s eating habits, including only licking the gravy from wet food.
 Conditions like Inflammatory Bowel Disease (IBD), gastroenteritis, pancreatitis, or gastritis can disrupt the normal digestive process, causing discomfort or difficulty when consuming solid food.

 As a result, cats with these conditions may resort to only consuming the liquid part of their food—the gravy—which is easier to digest and less likely to trigger discomfort.
 This also happens with dogs.
-Read our answer to why your puppy may not eat after deworming.
+Parasitic infestations, such as roundworms or tapeworms, can also lead to gastrointestinal discomfort and similar behavior from your cat.

 8. Organ Issues